emrul17/PortfolioProjects/README.md

 SalaryPrediction.ipynb-This notebook contains data preprocessing, modeling, parameter tuning and predictions.
 # Basic data description and EDA
 Train dataset has total of 1000000 rows and 8 columns.
 Six of them are categorical columns and two are numerical columns.
 There are no missing and duplicate values in the dataset.
+Following are the descriptions of the columns

 # Data preprocessing
 There are outliers.
 I examine the outliers.
 25th quartile is 8.5 and 75th quartileis 220.5.
 I removed the entries with salary below 8.5.
 Salaries above 75th quartile have reasonable ground to be legitimate data because most of them are C level position with higher degree.
 Finally, categorical data are converted with One hot encoding.